Railway accidents in New South Wales: Zig Zag, 2011

 At 1:30 pm on 1 April 2011, a Zig Zag Railway maintenance vehicle (the Hi-Rail), collided with a two-car Rail Motor on the No 1 Viaduct, Top Road, between Clarence and Top Points stations.
 The Hi-Rail, with a Driver and Passenger on board, was freewheeling down the hill in reverse in the section from Clarence towards Top Points.
 The Rail Motor, operated by a Driver, was travelling empty in the opposite direction from Top Points.

 The Rail Motor Driver saw the approaching vehicle and applied the brakes.
 However, the two persons on board the Hi-Rail, facing the opposite direction, did not see the Rail Motor before the collision.
 The force of the collision compacted the body of the Hi-Rail such that neither cab door would open.
 The two occupants of the Hi-Rail were injured in the collision and were assisted out of the Hi-Rail and onto the Rail Motor by the Rail Motor Driver who was uninjured.
 The force of the collision caused a minor misalignment of the track.

 The investigation established that the collision resulted from the Driver of the Rail Motor and the Driver of the Hi-Rail not being aware that they were travelling towards each other on the same track in the Top Points-Clarence section.
 This lack of situational awareness resulted from procedural errors.
 The Rail Motor Driver departed Top Points without communicating his intention to his Guard or the Hi-Rail crew, and the Rail Motor Guard exceeded his authority by authorising the Hi-Rail to leave a worksite and proceed to Top Points.
 A number of other factors were found to have contributed to the collision, particularly a lack of radio communications and operational safeworking errors.
 Other safety issues identified during the investigation included delayed notification of the accident; poor maintenance of Train Register Books; passengers travelling in the Rail Motor driver's cab; Rail Motor Driver's fatigue; and excess speed of the Hi-Rail.

 Pymble, 2011

 On 16 November 2011, a 95-year-old man was rescued from the wreckage of his car after driving it onto train tracks on Sydney's north shore.
 Firefighters worked for almost an hour to remove the man, who veered off Beechworth Road in Pymble and landed 10 metres down an embankment on the train tracks.
 He was taken to hospital with minor injuries.

 Coralville, 2016

 On 21 April 2016, a woman drove through a level crossing, colliding with a northbound goods train.
 The mother and her three daughters were injured and taken to hospital.

 Richmond, 2018

 On 22 January 2018, a Waratah A set train A42 crashed into the buffer stop at the end of Richmond station's Platform 2.
-16 people were injured, the most serious being a fractured leg.
+16 people were injured, the most serious being a fractured leg on a 22-year-old man.